notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 So what happens if you _do_ want to style `<shiny-button>`?
 What if it's a perfectly respectable button, but it uses Helvetica as its font and you really need it to be Comic Sans because Helvetica is so 2014?

 You can always style the _host_ of the element.
-Think of the host as literally the castle walls; you can throw tomatoes at it to paint it:
+Think of the host as the castle walls; it's like a div that holds in the contents of the custom element.
+It still plays by CSS rules, so some of the styles you set on the _host_ could actually trickle down to some child elements.
+For example:

 ```css
 shiny-button {